 A good 57% of the respondents say they have a formal high potential talent management process in place.
 Compared to the global average of 67%, and given the relatively lower lifespans of many Indian corporations in the study, this is commendable.
-Further good news is that another 24% create need-based ‘opportunistic’ programmes.
+Further good news is that another 24% create need-based ‘opportunistic’ programs.

-Once companies start to see the returns and become more and more aware of how high potentials have greater impact on their business results, having a dedicated programme for high potential management and someone dedicated to lead it, will become akin to having an Internal Audit function within Finance – a given and almost a matter of compliance.
+Once companies start to see the returns and become more and more aware of how high potentials have a greater impact on their business results, having a dedicated program for high potential management and someone dedicated to lead it, will become akin to having an Internal Audit function within Finance – a given and almost a matter of compliance.

 2. Managers are within striking distance – hit or miss depends on shooting skills.

-In our experience, one of the biggest hindrances to successful high potential programmes is the equating of performance with potential in the early stages.
+In our experience, one of the biggest hindrances to successful high potential programs is the equating of performance with potential in the early stages.
 We are all for line managers taking charge of potential identification but companies need to make the right investments in equipping managers to do this with trained objectivity and science and not just leave it to their extremely important but often subjective judgment and experience.

 3. Shhh… you’re not supposed to know it.

 Consider this.
-A global study concluded that 77% of high potentials consider being formally identified as high potential to be important.
-But in India, only half of the companies who have formal high potential programmes actually tell people about their status.
+A global study concluded that 77% of high potentials consider being formally identified as a high potential to be important.
+But in India, only half of the companies who have formal high potential programs actually tell people about their status.
 Worse, a third of them let people ‘figure it out’!

 It took me back to the times I was growing up in a conservative household.
 Coming ‘first in class’ got one a peck on the cheek and if it were the finals, perhaps a bar of chocolate!
 What’s with this Indian system of ‘kids-get- spoilt-if-you-celebrate-success’, or other kids feel bad if you fuss over one too much!
 By not telling people exactly where they stand and what it will translate into for them, we create life-long mistrust in assessment mechanisms.
 The ones selected don’t trust it because they don’t know if it even matters, and the ones not selected feel that others gamed the system.
-A rapid change in this statistic is needed, to create impactful and sustainable high potential programmes.
+A rapid change in this statistic is needed, to create impactful and sustainable high potential programs.

 4. Diamonds don’t start out polished and shining.

-Much like the effort needed with diamonds in finding, polishing and securing them, logic would confirm that if high potentials drive higher performance than others, you would spend a disproportionate sum of money in identifying, nurturing and holding on to them.
+Much like the effort needed with diamonds in finding, polishing, and securing them, logic would confirm that if high potentials drive higher performance than others, you would spend a disproportionate sum of money in identifying, nurturing, and holding on to them.
 But when it comes to the amorphous people domain, not everything is driven by logic.
 Nearly two-thirds of companies make little or no differentiation while spending on developing and engaging High Potential talent, compared to others.

 The simple principles that apply to business – ‘invest’ in what is your growth market, ‘nurture’ customers that add most to your metrics, and ‘maintain’ what is your run-rate business – need to apply to high potential talent management.
-The faster companies make this change, the more impactful their programmes will be.
+The faster companies make this change, the more impactful their programs will be.

 5. It’s not about the money, honey.